 Each slider here represents primaries and their opposites.
 Cyan-Red, Magenta-Green, Yellow-Blue sliders add to the labeled color in the positive direction and add to the implied color in the negative direction.
 So, -29 yellow is +29 blue and so on.
 After checking the numbers click OK and look at the image if you are following the tutorial in Photoshop.
 It should look like the following image.

-We added more blue, more cyan and more black to the neutrals.
-It looks better than the original but we are not done yet.
-Now, double click on the selective color channel and this time select “Blues” from the drop-down list.
+We added blue, cyan, and black to the neutrals.
+It looks better than the original, but we are not done yet.
+Now, double click on the selective color channel, and this time select “Blues” from the drop-down list.
 Now we will adjust the blues to the values shown below.

 Adjust the values as shown and click OK.
 These adjustments will add to the blues more cyan, more blue, and more black.
 The result will appear as follows.

-Now, I have a pretty close shade of blue for the ocean but I have introduced a bluish tint to the white feathers of the swan.
-This can be fixed by changing the blending properties of the selective color channel.
-Right click on the selective color channel and select “Blending Options” from the pop-up context menu.
-We do not want the adjustments we have made in the selective color layer apply to whites.
+Now, I have a pretty close shade of blue for the ocean, but I have introduced a bluish tint to the white feathers of the swan.
+We can fix this by changing the blending properties of the selective color channel.
+Right-click on the selective color channel and select “Blending Options” from the pop-up context menu.
+We do not want the adjustments we have made in the selective color layer to apply to whites.
 So, we move the slider as shown below.